adityasant/mmW_ROBNet/README.md

    ```shell
    python train_one_bit_mmW_ROBNet.py
    ```
    The trained network will be saved in the Saved_Networks folder.
 During training, the code will save checkpoint files for the trained network at specific intervals, enabling you to resume training from the last saved checkpoint.

 3. **Testing:** For testing the network's performance, use the testing script test_script_mmW_ROBNet.py.
 Run the testing script using the following command:

    ```shell
    python test_script_mmW_ROBNet.py
    ```
    The Bit Error Rate (BER) results will be saved in the BER_Results folder.
 During testing, the code will save BER results for different signal-to-noise ratios (SNR) and users.

+## Acknowledgements
+The authors would like to acknowledge support from PRP - Nautilus for access to high speed GPU resources for training and testing of our scripts.
+This work was supported in part by National Science Foundation (NSF) awards CNS-1730158, ACI-1540112, ACI-1541349, OAC-1826967, OAC-2112167, CNS-2100237, CNS-2120019, the University of California Office of the President, and the University of California San Diego's California Institute for Telecommunications and Information Technology/Qualcomm Institute.
+Thanks to CENIC for the 100Gbps networks.

+## Reference

+If you use this code or find this work helpful in your research, please cite the following paper:

+Sant, A. and Rao, B.D., 2023, June.
+Regularized Neural Detection for Millimeter Wave Massive MIMO Communication Systems with One-Bit ADCs.
+In ICASSP 2023-2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 1-5).
+IEEE.